 It’s best to visit the stores in person so you can receive the SIM card right away.
 Many of the stores have someone that knows English.

 The EU has ended roaming surcharges for all people who travel periodically within the EU.
 Since 2017, people pay only domestic charges.

 Vodafone is the largest carrier in the area.
 You may have heard of them already because they serve many countries.
 You’re likely to receive the most coverage throughout Italy and Europe with Vodafone.
 They also happen to be the most expensive carrier compared to the others.

-The second largest carrier in the area.
-There’s no English on the website but it’s significantly easier to navigate and translate compared to Vodafone.
-Fastweb was founded in Italy and now owned by Swisscom.
+Fastweb is one of the largest carriers in the area.
+There’s no English on the website but it’s significantly easier to navigate and pay bills.
+Fastweb was founded in Italy and is now owned by Swisscom.

 There’s a plan of around 30€ that will get you unlimited calls to the United States and several other countries plus 30gigs of data.